Prochainezo/xss2shell/README.md

 =========

 Changelog:<br />
-v3 - Akismet is now used for backdooring WP; Themes are no longer used.<br />
+v3 - "Hello Dolly" plugin is now used for backdooring WP; Themes are no longer used.<br />
 V2 - Added Joomla support

 Videos:<br />